In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 The Industrial Internet of Things (IIoT) is the network of connected devices in an industrial setting.

-This can include many of the technologies we’ve covered, like warehouse management systems, predictive maintenance software, and automated guided vehicles.
+This can include many technologies we’ve covered, like warehouse management systems, predictive maintenance software, and automated guided vehicles.

 This interconnected “web” allows for interacting, sharing information, and ultimately providing ways to improve coordination and efficiency.